Kerala Blasters FC: Inaugural season

 Kerala Blasters played their first game on 13 October 2014 against NorthEast United at the Indira Gandhi Athletic Stadium; they lost the game 1–0 after Koke scored in the 45th minute.
 On 21 October, the club's first-ever goal was scored by Iain Hume during their second match, which was against Chennaiyin.
 Despite Hume's goal, the Blasters lost the game 2–1.
-The Blasters first win came in their fourth game, which was played against Pune City; Chinadorai Sabeeth and Penn Orji scored the club's goals, leading to a 2–1 victory.
+The club's first win came in their fourth game, which was played against Pune City; Chinadorai Sabeeth and Penn Orji scored the club's goals, leading to a 2–1 victory.
 After playing their first five matches away from home, Kerala Blasters hosted their first home match on 6 November 2014 against Goa.
-A goal by Milagres Gonsalves led to a 1–0 victory in front of 49,517 fans at the Jawaharlal Nehru Stadium (Kochi).
+A goal by Milagres Gonsalves led to a 1–0 victory in front of 49,517 fans at the Jawaharlal Nehru Stadium.
 The Blasters qualified for the playoffs on 9 December 2014 with a 1–0 victory over Pune City.

 After finishing in fourth place during the regular season, the side played their first semi-finals match on 13 December 2014 against Chennaiyin.
 Despite not being considered the favourite to win the two-legged tie, they won the first leg at home 3–0 with goals from Ishfaq Ahmed, Iain Hume, and Sushanth Mathew.
 During the second leg in Chennai, the Blasters were about to suffer a massive setback.
 Despite entering the second leg with a three-goal advantage, Chennaiyin drew the tie level by winning in regular time 3–0.
 In extra time, however, Stephen Pearson scored the decisive goal in the 117th minute to win the tie 4–3 to enter the final.

 In the final, Kerala Blasters played ATK at the DY Patil Stadium in Mumbai.
-Hume should have given Blasters the lead after 55 minutes, but he took too long alone in front of the goalkeeper, allowing the defenders to eventually block his shot.
-The match was destined to go to extra time until ATK were given a corner kick in the last minute, and headed the ball at the near post.
+Hume should have given Blasters the lead after 55 minutes, but he took too long alone in front of the goalkeeper, allowing the defenders to block his shot eventually.
+The match was destined to go to extra time until ATK were given a corner kick in the last minuet, and headed the ball at the near post.
 As a result, the Blasters lost the match 1–0 despite dominating it throughout the 90 minutes.